 Assistant Professor, Occupational Therapy

-BSc.
-General Science, University of New Brunswick, 1992
+Bachelor of Science with distinction, University of New Brunswick, Canada, 1992